lyteword/chspurgeon-tod/volume-7/psalm-147.md

  *He healeth the broken in heart.* Hence observe, that *Christ justifies and sanctifies;* for that is the meaning.

-1\.First, because *God hath gives Christ grace to practise for the sake of the broken in, heart;* and therefore if this be his grace, to heal the broken hearted, certainly he will heal them.
+1\.
+First, because *God hath gives Christ grace to practise for the sake of the broken in, heart;* and therefore if this be his grace, to heal the broken hearted, certainly he will heal them.
 "The Spirit of the Lord is upon me", etc. "He hath sent me to heal the broken hearted", etc.: Lu 4:18.
 If he be *created* master of this art, even for this purpose, to heal the broken in heart, he will verily heal them, and none but them.
 It is not like Hosander and Hippocrates, whose father appointed them both to be physicians; he appointed his son Hippocrates to be a physician of horses, yet he proved a physician for men; he appointed Hosander to be a physician for men, and he proved a physical for horses.
 Jesus is not like these; no, no; he will heal those whom he was appointed to heal.

-2\.Because *Christ hath undertaken to do it.* When a skilful Physician hath undertaken a cure, he will surely do it: indeed, sometimes a good physician may fail, as Trajan's physician did, for he died under his hands; on whose tomb this was written, "Here lies Trajan the emperor, that may thank his physician that be died."
+2\.
+Because *Christ hath undertaken to do it.* When a skilful Physician hath undertaken a cure, he will surely do it: indeed, sometimes a good physician may fail, as Trajan's physician did, for he died under his hands; on whose tomb this was written, "Here lies Trajan the emperor, that may thank his physician that be died."
 But if Christ undertake it, thou mayest be sure of it; for he tells thee that art broken in heart that he hath undertaken it, he hath felt thy pulse already.
 Isa 57:15.
 He doth not only undertake it, but he saith he will go *visit* his sick patient, he will come to thy bedside, yea, he will come and dwell with thee all the time of thy sickness; thou shalt never want anything, but he will be ready to help thee: thou needest not complain and say, "Oh, the physician is too far off, he will not come at me."
 I dwell in the high places indeed, saith God, but yet I will come and dwell with thee that art of an humble spirit.
 Thou needest not fear, saying, "Will a man cure his enemies?
 I have been an enemy to God's glory, and will he yet cure me?"
 Yea, saith Christ, if thou be *broken in heart* I will bind thee up.

-3\.Thirdly, because *this is Christ's charge,* and he will look to his own calling: "The Lord hath sent me to bind up the broken hearted" (Isa 61:1)...Neither needest thou fear thine own poverty, because thou hast not a fee to give him; for thou mayest come to him by way of begging; he will look to thee for nothing; for, "To him will I look that is poor", etc.: Isa 66:2.
+3\.
+Thirdly, because *this is Christ's charge,* and he will look to his own calling: "The Lord hath sent me to bind up the broken hearted" (Isa 61:1)...
+Neither needest thou fear thine own poverty, because thou hast not a fee to give him; for thou mayest come to him by way of begging; he will look to thee for nothing; for, "To him will I look that is poor", etc.: Isa 66:2.

-4\.Fourthly, *none but the broken in heart will take physic of Christ.* Now this is a physician's desire, that his patient would cast himself upon him; if he will not, the physician hath no desire to meddle with him.
+4\.
+Fourthly, *none but the broken in heart will take physic of Christ.* Now this is a physician's desire, that his patient would cast himself upon him; if he will not, the physician hath no desire to meddle with him.
 Now none but the broken in heart will take such physic as Christ gives, and therefore he saith, "To him will I look that is of a broken heart, and trembles at any words": Isa 56:2.
 When I bid him take such a purge, saith God, he trembles, and he takes it.— *William Fenner, in a Sermon entitled, "The Sovereign Virtue of the Gospel,"* 1647.

 **Verse 3.**